aidswidjaja/study/docs/commerce/ch1/unit2.md

 ---
-title: "Unit 2: Choosing where to buy and; Key factors affecting consumer decisions"
+title: "Unit 2: Choosing where to buy; Key factors affecting consumer decisions"
 layout: default
 nav_order: 2
 parent: "Chapter 1 – Consumer Choice"
 ---
+# Unit 2
+{: .no_toc }

-# Choosing where to buy and; Key factors affecting consumer decisions
+## Choosing where to buy and; Key factors affecting consumer decisions
 {: .no_toc }

 ### just use ebay!